polkadot-fellows/RFCs/text/RFC-0011-Remove Asset Sufficiency from Asset Hubs.md

   unlimited number of accounts.
 - The system SHOULD allow users to hold and transact in any asset without _separately and priorly_ acquiring DOT.
-- The system SHOULD NOT require asset-specific governance intervention.

 ## Stakeholders